Introduction

 Flexibility in uncertain environments

-APF is designed for projects with high levels of uncertainty.
-It allows for continuous adaptation as new information becomes available.
+APF is designed to handle projects with high levels of uncertainty.
+It allows for continuous adaptation and adjustment as new information becomes available.

 Key components of APF